Cycling Accident Claims

 You will generally have three years from the date of death to pursue a fatal cycling injury claim.

-Depending on the seriousness of your injuries, the value of the claim and other factors, a Motor Insurers’ Bureau cycling injury claim can take anything from around 4-5 months up to 12 months or longer.
+Depending on the seriousness of your injuries, the value of the claim and other factors, a Motor Insurers’ Bureau cycling injury claim can take around 12 months or longer.

 By placing your compensation into a personal injury trust fund, you can receive a fixed monthly amount and/or use the funds when needed to cover costs, such as paying for treatment, specialist care or equipment.
 However, this will not affect your entitlement to means-tested benefits, so you should not lose out as a result of receiving compensation.